aiherder78/mltrainer-exchange/README.md

 # mltrainer-exchange
 Template solution to serve as front-end for machine learning hardware

+With many thanks to AJ O'Neal, creator of Greenlock-Express, Mosh, for his awesome Express tutorials, and the folks at RethinkDB.

 INITIALIZATION OF PROJECT:

 Prereq - you should have Node.js installed.